 Below you can see my macrame light fixture video.
-Click on the triangle of the image to view or if you are having trouble with that then you can also watch it on my YouTube channel.
+Use the triangle on the image to turn on the video or if you are having trouble with that then you can also watch it on my YouTube channel.
 If you are watching from a phone or iPad then please hold the device sideways for better viewing:

 Wrapping the top part of the hanging basket with macrame yarn

 First you have to remove the moss from the wire hanging basket.
 Mine was simply attached with a bunch of plastic straps that you could easily snip off.

 I didn’t write down the length of the piece I used to wrap the top of the basket (45 feet should be enough) because it was a long scrap piece I had.
 You can even use small scrap pieces of yarn, but you need to make sure that they always end and start at one of the metal sections that run down to the center, so you can later hide the ends under one of the Square Knots.
 This is all better visible in my video, to be honest.